 - Incorporate blockchain to my practice by offering my digital work on cryptocurrency platforms.

-- Explore more collaborations with other artists, dancers, and photographers.
+- Explore more collaborations with subject matter experts.

-- Find more opportunities to showcase my work through exhibitions.
+- Find more opportunities to reach wider audiences.

 What are three things you do to maintain work-life balance in your day-to-day?